rtulke/hicloud/README.md

-  project list               - List all available projects project switch <n>         - Switch to a different project project resources          - Show all resources in the current project project, info              - Show current project information
+  project list               - List all available projects project switch <n>         - Switch to a different project project resources          - Show all resources in the current project project info               - Show current project information

 Pricing Commands:
   pricing list               - Show pricing table for all resources